 Cadillac electric cars

-Spark plugs are out and batteries are in.
-The first-ever Cadillac electric vehicle is the Lyriq SUV, a stylish and modern car that had pre-order reservations sell out instantly.
+Spark plugs are out, and batteries are in.
+The first-ever Cadillac electric vehicle is the Lyriq SUV, a stylish and modern car with pre-order reservations instantly sold out.

 The Lyriq is now roaming the roads as the single-motor rear-wheel drive variant.
 The dual-motor, all-wheel drive Lyriq variant is just around the corner and will soon be at your local Cadillac dealership.